wp-plugins/the-holiday-calendar/readme.txt

 1. Upload `the-holiday-calendar` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Appearance -> Widgets and add our widget to your website
+4. Add your own events through the event page in the admin screen

 == Frequently Asked Questions ==